 5. Mountain Climbers: On your hands: drive one of your knees up toward your chest, switching each time

-6. Push Up to Stand: If push ups were not enough, do a push up and stand as quickly and safely as you can repeating for time or repetitions.
+6. Push Up to Stand: If push-ups were not enough, do a push-up and stand as quickly and safely as you can repeating for time or repetitions.

 As with any new exercise, injury is a risk if you jump in too quickly.
 My advice would be to add only 1 or 2 of these exercises into your normal routine, try just 1 set of 5-10 once or twice a week, and slowly increase frequency, repetitions, and speed.
-The exercises above are different levels of difficulty, start with what you are comfortable and add in as able.
+The exercises above are different levels of difficulty, start with what you are comfortable with and add in as able.
 Always check how your body is feeling, Soreness is a normal response, especially to a new exercise, however, pain is not.
-If there is pain or you do not feel comfortable starting a new program, check-in with a trusted Physical Therapist and they can help guide you to your goals.
+If there is pain or you do not feel comfortable starting a new program, check in with a trusted Physical Therapist and they can help guide you to your goals.